zeroboo/pragmatic-unit-testing-in-java-8-with-junit/README.md

   Sample codes of the book "Pragmatic Unit Testing in Java 8 with JUnit" (https://pragprog.com/book/utj2/pragmatic-unit-testing-in-java-8-with-junit)

-  Samples of the booked arranged into a maven java project, with multiple modules.
+  Samples of the book were arranged into a maven java project, with multiple modules.
 Modules refer to content of the book as:

   Part I